digital-fabric/extralite/README.md

 Extralite is a super fast, extra-lightweight (about 1300 lines of C-code) SQLite3 wrapper for Ruby.
-It provides a minimal set of methods for interacting with an SQLite3 database, as well as prepared statements.
+It provides a minimal set of methods for interacting with an SQLite3 database, as well as prepared queries (prepared statements).

 Extralite comes in two flavors: the `extralite` gem which uses the system-installed sqlite3 library, and the `extralite-bundle` gem which bundles